Eschatologue/CM_wiki/docs/character-creation/ability-scores/constitution.md

 ### Hit Points

-Creatures add their Constitution modifier to the amount of hit points they gain on level up.
+Creatures add their Constitution modifier to the amount of Hit Points they gain on level up.
 This increase is applied retroactively.

 ### Concentration Check